GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 In this example, the header origin list lets only your site (`self`) and `https://trusted-site.example` to use the geolocation feature. `https://ad.example` is not allowed to use geolocation.

-1. Your code from `https://your-site.example` is allowed to use the geolocation feature with the user’s consent.
+1. Your site `https://your-site.example` is allowed to use the geolocation feature with the user’s consent.
 1. An iframe served from same-origin (`https://your-site.example`) is allowed to use the feature without the usage of the `allow` attribute.
 1. An iframe served from a cross-origin (`https://trusted-site.example`) that has been added to the origin list, and also has the `allow` attribute set on the iframe tag is allowed to use the feature.
 1. An iframe served from a cross-origin (`https://trusted-site.example`) that has been added to the origin list, but does not have the `allow` attribute set on the iframe tag is blocked from using the feature.